Please enable JavaScript

 FAQ about sugars

-What are the most commonly used sugars in cosmetics?
+Which sugars are most commonly used in cosmetics?

-Glucose, fructose, trehalose, and hyaluronic acid are among the most popular sugars in skincare.
+Glucose, fructose, trehalose and hyaluronic acid are among the most popular sugars in cosmetics.

-The moisturising properties of sugars stem from their chemical structure, which is rich in hydroxyl groups (-OH).
-These groups enable them to attract and retain water through a hygroscopic effect.
-This not only helps to keep water on the skin's surface but also limits its evaporation.
+The hydrating properties of sugars arise from their chemical structure, which is rich in hydroxyl (-OH) groups that enable them to attract and retain water through a hygroscopic effect.
+This not only helps to maintain water on the surface of the skin but also limits its evaporation.

 Are sugar-based cosmetics suitable for oily skin?

-Yes, sugars hydrate the skin without making it heavy and are therefore suitable for oily skin as well as other skin types.
+Yes, sugars hydrate the skin without weighing it down and are thus suitable for oily skin as well as other skin types.

-Yes, sugars derived from plant sources such as beetroot or corn are biodegradable and environmentally friendly.
+Yes, sugars obtained from plant sources such as sugar beet or maize are biodegradable and environmentally friendly.

-The concentration of sugars in a skincare product varies from one treatment to another.
-However, they are generally found at concentrations between 2 and 5%, sufficient to hydrate the skin.
+The concentration of sugars in a cosmetic formulation varies from one product to another.
+Nevertheless, they are typically present at concentrations between 2% and 5%, which is sufficient to hydrate the skin.

 Diagnostic